 - a.
 Banners must be worn when contestants are in western attire, except in arena event competition.
 A white banner with black lettering for each state/province queen will be provided at the state's/ province's expense.
 This banner is to be the only banner worn by all queen contestants during the National High School Finals Rodeo and National Queen Contest. - b.
 On the National level, points shall be awarded toward Team Standings to Top 20 Places.
 200 pts. for Queen; 190 pts.
 1st Runner-up; 180 pts.
 2nd Runner-up; 170 pts.
 3rd Runner-up and etc. - c.
 New Queen shall be provided expense money by NHSRA.
 Expense money shall be for travel, food, and lodging.
 This money shall be provided for trips at the discretion of the National Queen Committee and approved by the National Board. - d.
 No more than two (2) judges may be from the same state.
 In order for any individual to be considered as a judge for the NHSRA Queen Contest, his/her resume and references must be on file in the National Office 30 days prior to the Queen Committee Meeting in January of the year, which they would judge the contest.
-State/ Province queen coordinators cannot judge the NHSRA Queen Contest. - e.
-The National Finals Queen Coordinator shall be a National Director and the chairman of the Queen Committee as appointed by the National President and approved by the National Board of Directors.
+State/Province queen coordinators cannot judge the NHSRA Queen Contest. - The National Finals Queen Coordinator shall be a National Director and the chairman of the Queen Committee as appointed by the National President and approved by the National Board of Directors. - f.

-- f.
 The Host State shall appoint a Queen Chairman to work in cooperation with the National Queen Coordinator, as Queen Contest Director. - g.
-Queen's stall decorations will be limited to one sign or poster, not to exceed 2' X 2'.
+Queen's stall decorations will be limited to one sign or poster, not to exceed 2' X 2'. - A contestant missing the appropriated roll call but arriving prior to their competition in that category will receive a 10-point reduction per judge.
+A contestant not showing up for a roll call event would be disqualified.